SystemsCyber/TruckCapeProjects/OSBuildInstructions.md

 ### Configure the pins
 Write the following commands to get the CAN hardware to access the pins upon boot.
-Create a file in the home directory:
+Create a file in the /etc directory:

 ```
 nano /etc/pin_config.sh